Building Fanvue's App Store & Developer Platform

 Billing that works for builders.

-- Pricing plan creation UI (free/paid toggle, plan limits, price validation)
+- Pricing plan creation UI: free/paid toggle, plan limits, price validation

-- Subscription install flow for creators
+- Subscription install and management flows for creators

 - App withdrawal request flow, handled via Fanvue team

-Three choices that shaped it.
+Four choices that shaped it.

 “Billing is trust.
 Every callout is a signal.”